raspberrypilearning/cat-meme-generator/worksheet.md

 ## The finished code
 Now generate yourself an awesome meme, perhaps starring your own cat.
 The [finished code](http://codepen.io/rpflaura/pen/NbbveK) is also on CodePen for you to play with.
 Show off your meme to your friends!

 It's pretty tricky to make the page automatically generate the meme as a picture you can save.
-However, if you want to keep your meme you could use the Print Screen button (Windows) / Cmd + Shift + 4 (Mac) / `scrot` command on the terminal (Raspberry Pi) to take a screenshot of the page, and then crop it down using your favourite image editor?
+However, if you want to keep your meme you could use the Print Screen button (Windows) / Cmd + Shift + 4 (Mac) / `scrot` command in the terminal (Linux on Raspberry Pi) to take a screenshot of the page, and then crop it down using your favourite image editor?

 ## What next?
 * You could add some other CSS styles - why not change the style of the text, or give the image a border?